watt-io/backend/README.md

-This wis a simple API to store & fecth Movies
+This is a simple API to store & fecth Movies

 ### Built With